verana-labs/verifiable-trust-spec/spec.md

 - an object `jsonSchema` MUST be present with an `$ref` properties that is the URL to access the [[ref: json schema]] in the VPR
 - a digestSRI property that MUST match the [[ref: json schema]] file content hash.

-Example of a DT Json Schema Credential:
+Example of a Verifiable Trust Json Schema Credential:

-DtJsonSchemaCredential.json:
+VtJsonSchemaCredential.json:

 ```json